sjmc11/vue-wswg-editor/docs/guide/layouts.md

 ## Interactive Layout Elements with `data-partial`

 You can make specific elements in your layout interactive in the editor by adding the `data-partial` attribute.
-This allows users to click on layout elements (like headers, footers, or other sections) to quickly navigate to their corresponding settings in the page settings panel.
+This allows users to click on layout elements (like headers, footers, or other sections) in the layout to quickly navigate to their corresponding settings in the page settings panel.

 ### Basic Usage